Krishnasony/Import_Export_CSV_File-Android_Kotlin/README.md

 # Import_Export_CSV_File-Android_Kotlin
 Import and Export .csv file in Room database as a Table(Android-Kotlin)

-Add Two file in Your Android package
-CSVReader and CSVWriter(get this file from this repository)
+Firstly, Add Two file in Your Android package  CSVReader and CSVWriter(get this file from this repository)

 #Eport CSV file from your room database table
 ```